Beliavsky/Fortran-code-on-GitHub/README.md

 [LRSM](https://github.com/oozdal/LRSM): Generic Left-Right Symmetric Model, by oozdal

+[MAD-X](https://github.com/MethodicalAcceleratorDesign/MAD-X): project with a long history, aiming to be at the forefront of computational physics in the field of particle accelerator design and simulation.
+Its scripting language is de facto the standard to describe particle accelerators, simulate beam dynamics and optimize beam optics at CERN.

 [MCFM-RE](https://github.com/lcarpino/MCFM-RE): NNLL resummation for jet-veto cross sections in colour singlet processes, by lcarpino

 [simc_gfortran](https://github.com/JeffersonLab/simc_gfortran): standard Hall C Monte Carlo for coincidence reactions, from JeffersonLab